SELab-2/OSOC-3/files/use_cases.md

 The user has never before created an account and is not known to the tool.
 ### Postconditions
 The user has an account, but this is yet to be approved by an admin.
-An is sent to all admins to request approval.
+An email is sent to all admins to request approval.
 Admins can see this in the manage users tab.
 ### Actors
 User